ljonesdesign/inls560_Assignment_06/README.md

 02_search_for_term.py
 ```

 Some of the real code is not complete.
 It is mixture of pseudocode, real code and incomplete real code.
+However, the indentation hints are pretty solid.
 So even though you have a good framework, you it is still might be a substantial challenge.
-This may seem unfair, but imaging if I asked you to code it up all with just the design goals and expected output.
-However, the indentation hints are pretty solid.
+This may seem unfair, but imagine if I asked you to code it up all with just the design goals and expected output.

 Each one of these files will work independently from each other, but they will only work as designed if you put them together in one file.
 When you put them together, you will have to make sure that the function code is indented under the top while loop.